How to Negotiate Salary Like a Pro: Step-by-Step Guide

 4.1.
 Sample salary negotiation email

-If you prefer to start the conversation over email, it’s important to be polite and professional, express enthusiasm for the role, and justify your salary request with your experience and achievements.
-Feel free to refer to this example:
+If you prefer to start the conversation over email, it’s important to be polite and professional.
+Show your enthusiasm for the role, and justify your salary request with your experience and achievements.
+You can refer to this example:

 Hi [Hiring Manager’s Name],